University Degree Requirements, Graduation, and Commencement

 A degree from the University of Illinois Chicago is awarded by action of the Board of Trustees on recommendation of the appropriate college and the Senate.
 Degrees are awarded three times a year, at the end of the fall, spring, and summer terms.
 The student receives the degree in a stated curriculum.

 Students completing all degree requirements for their declared major will need permission from their college to enroll in additional undergraduate courses.
 After the degree has been awarded, students must submit a new application for admission to UIC in order to continue studying at the university.

 The colleges hold their own commencement ceremonies at the end of the spring semester.
 At each college ceremony, undergraduate, graduate, and professional degree students are individually recognized as degrees are conferred.
 Graduates from the preceding summer and fall terms and current spring semester are eligible to participate in the Spring Commencement ceremonies.

 Check with the college for eligibility requirements.
-Additional information, including the schedule of ceremonies, maps and parking, and cap and gown information, can be found online http://commencement.uic.edu.
+Additional information on commencement, including the schedule of ceremonies, maps and parking, and cap and gown information, is online.

 Diplomas for both undergraduate and graduate students are mailed approximately three to four months after the degree award date.

 Change of Name

 To be reflected on the diploma, name changes must be submitted to the Office of the Registrar, 1200 Student Services Building, by the last day of the degree expected term.